 The default deferral rate plays an important role as well.
 Studies have shown that most employees will not change their deferral rate.
 If you set it too low, they will stay there.
 Set it too high, and they may opt out of the plan altogether.
 Think about what is best for the employee when setting this default rate.

 Fees – It seems that any time you mention retirement plans, fees have to be mentioned.
 Keep in mind that you have a fiduciary responsibility to monitor fees, but less is not always best.
 Be sure to choose a provider with experience and knowledge, and most of all be sure the provider’s client-service model lines up with your plan strategies.
 Many providers cut fees at the expense of client service.
 If you have not benchmarked your plan’s investment or advisor fees in a while, it may be time to do it now.

-Kyle Corum Principal, CPA, CFE
+Kyle Corum Partner, CPA, CFE

-Kyle Corum is a Principal with BRC and is the leader of the Firm’s Advisory Services practice, which includes a variety of different types of engagements including: Cybersecurity Due diligence for mergers and acquisitions Fraud and Forensic Investigations Agreed upon procedures Internal control reviews and analysis Outsource CFO and Controller duties Litigation support Shareholder […]
+Kyle Corum is a Partner with BRC and is the leader of the Firm’s Advisory Services practice, which includes a variety of different types of engagements including: Cybersecurity Due diligence for mergers and acquisitions Fraud and Forensic Investigations Agreed upon procedures Internal control reviews and analysis Outsource CFO and Controller duties Litigation support Shareholder […]